Partial Encryption

 The Bigger Picture

-Montgomery County joins a growing list of jurisdictions considering or implementing encryption.
+Montgomery County is one of a growing list of jurisdictions that has moved toward encryption.
 The trend is accelerating, but so is resistance:

 Sources